 Jose still misses the convenience of the garage for working on the car and other miscellaneous projects.
 It was just an easier place to store tools (and more of them), and better for doing messy repair work.

-The things that aren't so hot are minor inconveniences.
+The things that aren't so hot...well, they are just minor inconveniences.
 Nothing that gets in the way of us loving this motorhome life.

 Our dishwasher - we just don't need one for motorhome living.

 A conventional oven.
 We have a microwave/convection oven in the motorhome that handles anything we need - including cooking a 9-lb. turkey one Thanksgiving.